jangler/oracles-randomizer/README.md

     Usage of ./oos-randomizer:
       -devcmd string
             if given, run developer command
       -dryrun
             don't write an output ROM file
       -forbid string
             comma-separated list of nodes that must not be reachable -goal string
             comma-separated list of nodes that must be reachable (default "done") -maxlen int
-        	if >= 0, maximum number of slotted items in the route (default -1) -update
+            if >= 0, maximum number of slotted items in the route (default -1) -seed string
+            specific random seed to use (32-bit hex number) -update
             update randomized ROM to this version

 Note that some combinations of these flags can result in impossible conditions, like `-goal 'd1 essence' -forbid 'ember seeds'`.
 If you specify an early goal,